lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_001_initial_state/README.md

 In this exercise, we will be exploring Quarkus, and create a Hello World endpoint.

 * This repository contains the start of the student app.
-* Check out the 'start' tag if you haven't yet: `git checkout start`
 * Import the application in your IDE
 * Run the application
 * Browse to http://localhost:8080/.
 What do you see?